 5.1.2.29.
-Setting the Aspect Ratio Converter The Aspect Ratio control sets the aspect ratio control that will be
+Setting the Aspect Ratio Converter

 The Aspect Ratio control sets the aspect ratio control that will be performed during the up/down/cross conversion process.
 Many of the standard aspect ratio conversions are listed as pre-defined options that may be selected.
 In addition to this, custom aspect ratio conversions can be defined using the USER mode of operation.
-Once USER is selected, Input H Start, Input H Stop, Input V Start, Input V Stop, Output H Start, Output H Stop, Output H Start, Input H Stop, Input V Start, Input V Start, Input V Stop.
-The active region of the input raster is defined by the Input H Start, Input H Stop, Input V Start, Input V Start, Input V Stop.
+Once USER is selected, Input H Start, Input H Stop, Input V Start, Input V Stop, Output H Start, Output H Stop, Output V Start, Output V Stop controls are used for this purpose.
+The active region of the input raster is defined by the Input H Start, Input H Stop, Input V Start, Input V Stop.
 The region defined by those controls is scaled to the output raster as defined by the Output H Start, Output H Stop, Output V Start, Output V Stop.
 Colored image side panels can be utilized to fill regions of the output raster that are outside the region defined by the output image raster controls.